akthesis/speaker2credit/README.md

 # Speaker2Credit

-## Speaker2Credit - credibility vectors for fake news detection
+## Credibility vectors for fake news detection

 This dataset is part of a paper published at DSJM 2018 and an ongoing master thesis.

 *Speaker2Credit* is based on the publicly available data from PolitiFact.com and the benchmark data set [LIAR](https://www.cs.ucsb.edu/~william/data/liar_dataset.zip) (Wang 2017).
-Given a speaker's name, job title, party affiliation and home state one can look up their corresponding credibility vector using *Speaker2Credit*.
+Given a speaker's name, job title, party affiliation and home state one can look up their corresponding credibility vector.

 ## Content